Maryland vacation rental tax guide

 Filing short-term rental tax returns

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Comptroller of Maryland.
 In Maryland, you can file returns online.
 In order to file, you’ll need to enter information on how much you charged for your rentals.
 You’ll also need to pay the tax amount due.
-The Comptroller of Maryland allows credit card payments, but you may be charged convenience fees for this type of payment.

 Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.